shivom9713/Thermal2RGB/README.md

 The test results will be saved to here: `./results/`.

 ## Acknowledgments
-This code borrows heavily from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+This code borrows heavily from https://github.com/Kuangxd/TICCGAN and [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)

 ## Contact with me
 If you have any questions, please contact